-- In order to use Oracle ASM of Oracle 11g R2/12c R1, it is necessary to install Oracle Grid Infrastructure.
+- In order to use Oracle ASM of Oracle Database 11g R2/12c R1, it is necessary to install Oracle Grid Infrastructure.
 When installing Oracle Grid Infrastructure, the composition which separates the installation user of Oracle Database and the installation user of Oracle Grid Infrastructure is supported.
-The composition which creating one user is not supported.

-- In order to use Oracle ASM of Oracle 11g R2/12c R1, a different directory must be assigned respectively for an ORACLE\BASE of the installation user of Oracle Database and an ORACLE\BASE of the installation user of Oracle Grid Infrastructure.

-- When using Oracle ASM of Oracle 11g R2/12c R1 in single-node cluster operation, Oracle services resource is not available.
+The composition which creating one user is not supported. - In order to use Oracle ASM of Oracle Database 11g R2/12c R1, a different directory must be assigned respectively for an ORACLE\BASE of the installation user of Oracle Database and an ORACLE\BASE of the installation user of Oracle Grid Infrastructure. - When using Oracle ASM of Oracle Database 11g R2/12c R1 in single-node cluster operation, database services are not available.